Authentic print in a classroom reflects what is valued and important to the community.

 High frequency words, or sight words, are words that often have very little meaning on their own (for example, “of”).
 Actually, they are often considered “service” words or connector words because they link words with more concrete meanings together.
 Pictures do not help you understand the meaning of sight words.
 After all, what picture could you draw for the word “the”?
 However, they are important to the overall meaning of a sentence.

 While some high frequency words do follow regular phonetic rules (e.g. “he”) most of these words do not.
-Therefore, these irregularly spelled words must be must be memorized by your students.
+Therefore, these irregularly spelled words must be must be memorized by your children.
 Take, for example, the word “have.”
 If this word followed the general phonetic rules for English, you would pronounce it with the long a sound and it would rhyme with “gave.”
 Therefore, children need to learn how to read and write these words with automaticity in order to build their reading and writing fluency.

 Additionally, English language learners’ ability to acquire sight words depends heavily on their oral language proficiency.
-If students do not have the word in their oral vocabulary, it will be more challenging for them to learn the sight word.
+If children do not have the word in their oral vocabulary, it will be more challenging for them to learn the sight word.
 Therefore, it is crucial that sight words are explicitly taught.

 How do you teach high frequency words?

-A good rule of thumb is to choose approximately three to five new words a week to introduce to your students.
-You can select these words from the students’ writing (which high frequency words are they using and misspelling most often?) or from common high frequency word lists such as the Dolch list (which has the 220 most common high frequency words) or the Fry list which compiles 1000 of the most common high frequency words.
+A good rule of thumb is to choose approximately three to five new words a week to introduce to your children.
+You can select these words from the children’s writing (which high frequency words are they using and misspelling most often?) or from common high frequency word lists such as the Dolch list (which has the 220 most common high frequency words) or the Fry list which compiles 1000 of the most common high frequency words.

-Once you have selected your words for the week, write each one of them on a different colored index card (this will help your students differentiate between similarly spelled words later on when you display them).
+Once you have selected your words for the week, write each one of them on a different colored index card (this will help your children differentiate between similarly spelled words later on when you display them).
 Then follow these steps when introducing each word:

 - Show and say the word.